 For other documents, contact the business or organization you received the original documents from to ask if they can send you a copy.

-For the 2021 tax season, there are a couple of additional pieces of information we will need from you:
+For the 2022 tax season, there may be additional pieces of information we will need from you: